 –San Francisco Chronicle

-Hot Buttered Rum’s years of touring have given the band the chance to work and play with a wide cross-section of musicians, people like Phil Lesh, Chris Thile, Brett Dennen, and Robert Earl Keen.
+HBR’s years of touring have given the band the chance to work and play with a wide cross-section of musicians, people like Peter Rowan, Phil Lesh, Chris Thile, Brett Dennen, and Robert Earl Keen.
 Seasoned veteran Steve Berlin (Los Lobos), acoustic guru Mike Marshall, and left-coast rocker Tim Bluhm (Mother Hips, Nicki Bluhm) have all produced studio albums for the band.
 Each guided HBR towards the next step in its evolution.
-It’s a sound that’s as tough to describe as it is easy to love, and it has found its way to the most prestigious pop, folk, and bluegrass stages in the country: Telluride, Newport, Bonnaroo, Strawberry, Hardly Strictly, Kate Wolf, Horning’s Hideout, String Summit, Grey Fox, All Good, High Sierra, Wakarusa, and many more.
+It’s a sound that is tough to describe and easy to love, and it has found its way to the most prestigious pop, folk, and bluegrass stages in the country: Telluride, Newport, Bonnaroo, Strawberry, Hardly Strictly, Kate Wolf, Horning’s Hideout, String Summit, Grey Fox, Merlefest, All Good, High Sierra, Wakarusa, and many more.

 Aaron grew up in a musical household.
 A diverse array of music was a part of his environment throughout childhood.
 Aaron started playing the guitar at a young age and then switched to the piano.
 Formal lessons were rejected and sports took over his interest.
 Violin training began at the age of 10 but soon ended.
 Serious study of music didn’t begin until Aaron turned 16.
 Since that time, performance degrees were earned from the University of California at Irvine and the New England Conservatory of Music in Boston.
 Aaron bounced around the country until settling down in his beloved California where he met and joined Hot Buttered Rum.
 He enjoys the fact that the band gives him a medium to explore many genres of music.
 His hopes his music and songwriting will help open hearts and minds across the world.